 Christ Clinic will help people without insurance or any other source of money for paying for treatment.
 They may be able to get medical care, medications, exams, telehealth and more.
 They provide dental care to those without insurance or the means to pay for medical services.
 Dial (281) 391-0190, or more on 25722 Kingsland Blvd #111, Katy, TX 77494.

 Harris County Hospital District is a public health clinic that offers medical care on a sliding fee scale.
 The community clinic provides primary health care, pharmacy and medications, podiatry, nutrition and health education, and social service referrals.
 Phone (281) 837-2700.
 More on prescription medications.

 Many other food distribution centers are located across Harris County and Houston Texas.
-Some off free items, others sell groceries at a low cost or may serve a holiday meal.
+Some offer free items, others sell groceries at a low cost or may serve a holiday meal.
 In addition, staff can often help families apply for SNAP food stamps or find assistance such as free baby formula.
-Find more food banks in Harris County.
+Find more free food banks in Harris County.